jujulal/ds-algo-XIV/algorithms/src/main/scala/sorting/merge/README.md

 -------------------------------------------------------------

 ```
-Merge Sort space complexity will always be O(n) including with arrays
+Merge Sort space complexity will always be O(n) as you have to store the elements somewhere
 ```

 [Merge sort analysis, youtube, UCDavis](https://www.youtube.com/watch?v=yKp7dok7-Bg)